evkx/evkx.github.io/content/models/bmw/ix/iX_M60/_index.md

 ## Performance

 The BMW iX M60 has a maximum power of 455KW (619hp).
 The total torque is 765nm.
 The 0-100km/h sprint (0-62mph) takes 3,8 seconds.
-The top speed is 250 km/h.
+The top speed is 250 km/h. {{<evkxdisplayaddarticle />}}

 ## Battery, range, and charging